chrisdew/ha/README.md

 Because Linux HA was NIH ;)

-Using NodeJS makes is extremely easy from us to add HA to our existing NodeJS services and lets us customise HA policy very easily.
+Using NodeJS makes is extremely easy for us to add HA to our existing NodeJS services and lets us customise HA policy very easily.